 What are you trying to say?

 1. What is your message?
-A clear message is the most important – and difficult – element of writing a blog or writing an article.
+A clear message is the most important – and difficult – element of writing a blog or writing the perfect article.
 If you don’t know what your message is or why you’re communicating it this way, stop right now.
 The good news?
 Once you’ve decided your key message, the article is already half-written.
-Check out this piece, where the message is “if you’re going ski-ing a ski-guide may help you have more fun“.
+Check out this piece, where the message is if you’re going ski-ing a ski-guide may help you have more fun.
 That message must be newsworthy and interesting – are you or the editor confident people will want to read it?

 How to decide what you want to say

 2. What is “newsworthy and interesting”?
 Two possibilities:

 i) a news peg.
 Something has happened out in the world.
 People want to know about it.
 You’re going to tell them.
 It could be an anniversary, a local or national event, or a personal angle on something people know about.
 My piece about Berlin traffic-light men, for example, reports on how images designed for East Berlin began to spread into West Berlin in 2005.

 ii) a news line.
 Maybe you have something to say which is newsworthy.
 Invented something new?
 Got an announcement to make?
 Published your new book?
 Developed a miracle diet?
 If it’s of wide interest, it could be a good basis for an article.
 For example my piece about a family visit to Bangkok sets out my view that however fascinating the city may be, children may not like it.

 Robert Pimm hard at work writing – anyone know where this is?

 3. Remember that a good article will look forward, not back.
 It will set out why what has happened is relevant to people now and in the future.
 My article about the Berlin Wall might seem to look backwards; but actually it’s about the situation now, and how it helps you understand Berlin and Germany.